best-practice-and-impact/CARS-3/README.md

 # CARS-3

-This repository conatains the source code for the processing, analysis and presentation of the Coding in Analysis and Research Survey (CARS) 2021.
-You can see the current state of the analysis on the (live site)[https://best-practice-and-impact.github.io/CARS-3/].
+This repository contains the source code for the processing, analysis and presentation of the Coding in Analysis and Research Survey (CARS) 2021.
+You can see the current state of the analysis on the [live site](https://best-practice-and-impact.github.io/CARS-3/).

 # Setup